 Cortina in winter is not only skiing.
 On Cold winter days the sun goes down quite early, so you need to have plans to fill your evenings.

 We have written several articles on this website, but there are two that should be more interesting than the others.

 The first one we feel like recommending is about other things to do in Cortina in winter.
 You can find it below:

 The second article we want to recommend is dedicated to those who want to celebrate and have some fun in the various bars and clubs or in the mountain lodges.
 You can find it below:

 We hope you liked this page on skiing in Cortina d'Ampezzo.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.

 If you want to thank us you can read the page Support us.
 If you only want to suggest a change, propose something or just say hello, in the section contacts and info you'll find all the ways to reach us.